 I believe that students can be successful learners of a foreign language with an appropriate methodology, such as task-based, communicative language teaching, and the correct pedagogical tools (provision of feedback, motivation, interactional opportunities for negotiation of meaning, and fostering of individual learning styles).
 I emphasize a communicative approach in a student-centered class setting that helps develop competence in all the four areas of learning: speaking, listening, reading, and writing.
 This approach places the students at the center of the learning process, considering their psycholinguistic constrains and their specific needs for the language as a priority.

 I also believe in the principle of learning by doing, and in providing students with tools that would help them become citizens of a technological world in which digital literacy will be an essential component of their full education.
 In my language courses I employ different forms of technology as part of the learning process (WebCT, LAULIMA, computer-mediated communication tools, multimedia authoring tools…) which creates an environment in which the students learn precious skills through the target language, bringing new, essential, and exciting aspects of language learning to the classroom.

-Dept. of Languages and Lit. of Europe and the Americas, University of Hawai‘i at Manoa (1994-2010).
-I have taught a t the dept. of LLEA for more than 15v years.
+Dept. of Languages and Lit. of Europe and the Americas, University of Hawai‘i at Manoa (1994-currently).
+I have taught a t the dept. of LLEA for 20 years.
 During this time I have taught a variety of courses:

 Filología Inglesa (English Studies).
 University of Sevilla, Spain (2009) - As an exchange professor at the University of Sevilla I taught 5th year 'Análisis Pragmático' (Pragmatics) and 3rd year 'Fonética contrastiva' (Contrastive Phonetics)